prakhag2/cvpo-carla/README.md

 # cvpo-carla
 A minimal framework for comparing CVPO with other safe reinforcement learning algorithms in the Carla driving simulator.

-Make sure you have the Carla simulator installed Install required dependencies:
+#Make sure you have the Carla simulator installed
+Install required dependencies:
-Copypip install torch gym numpy matplotlib
+pip install torch gym numpy matplotlib

-Ensure all Safe RL libraries are installed

-*Start carla environment in a terminal* cd carla
+#Start carla environment in a terminal
+cd carla
 ./CarlaUE4.sh -opengl -carla-server -RenderOffScreen